mcaliman/mcaliman.github.io/_posts/en/R/2016-10-01-r-lang-dropfile.md

 	print('present in droptime file!');
 }
 ```
-We can customise it by emailing instead of printing and then scheduling everything with cron.
+We can customize it by emailing instead of printing and then scheduling everything with cron.